Third Party Conservatives: Fixers or Spoilers?

 There’s plenty of consternation within the ranks of the Republican establishment as to what to do with third-party conservatives.
 Here’s one idea for the GOP: Back strong conservative candidates on the big ticket so as to obviate the need for third-party candidates.

 In Tennessee’s 3rd congressional district where I will vote, we face a dilemma similar to that in many House districts.
-I supported a longtime colleague and strong conservative primary contender, Robin Smith, an outspoken advocate for the Rule of Law, with a proven political record.
-Yet one of Robin’s six Republican opponents, wealthy lawyer Chuck Fleischmann, a political unknown, defeated her by 1,409 votes.
-He did so by infusing his campaign with more than $1.3 million out of his own money (who said elections can’t be bought), running negative ads and landing a last-minute endorsement from populist Fox News infotainer Mike Huckabee.
-(Chuck’s campaign manager ran Huckabee’s abysmal 2008 presidential bid and called in a political favor.)
+I supported a strong conservative primary contender, Robin Smith.
+Yet one of Robin’s six Republican opponents, a local lawyer and political unknown, Chuck Fleischmann, defeated her by 1,409 votes.
+He did so by infusing his campaign with more than $1.3 million of his own money (who said elections can’t be bought), running negative ads and landing a last-minute endorsement from populist Fox News infotainer Mike Huckabee.
+(Chuck’s campaign manager, Chip Saltsman, ran Huckabee’s abysmal 2008 presidential bid and called in a political favor.)

-In the upcoming midterms, I must decide whether to support Fleischmann, whose campaign tactics were abysmal but who promises he’s a conservative, or vote for one of his third-party opponents with proven conservative credentials, and risk giving the seat to Chuck’s ultra-Leftist Democrat opponent.
+In the upcoming midterms, I must decide whether to support Fleischmann, whose campaign tactics were reckless and will likely result in libel lawsuits, but who promises he’s a conservative, or vote for one of his third-party opponents with proven conservative credentials, and risk giving the seat to Chuck’s ultra-Leftist Democrat opponent.

 What criterion will I use?